(Pocket-lint) - Video conferencing software and apps are an essential means of communication for all sorts of people and businesses.

 To help you decide which is best, we've pitted these three apps against each other and compared what they have to offer.

 Zoom is a video conferencing service you can use to virtually meet with others - either by video or audio-only or both, all while conducting live chats.
 And it lets you record those sessions to view later.
 It was originally a niche service used primarily by enterprise clients (over half of Fortune 500 companies reportedly used Zoom in 2019).
-Now, however, Zoom has over 300 million daily users.
+Now, however, Zoom has over 300 million daily users (figures from 2020).